metroatlas/dbpublic/README.md

 dbpublic
 ========

 Public database and data import methods for the metropolitan atlas.
+All datasets used to assemble this database are publicly available.

 # How it works
 Open and execute makedb.R in R to compute the metropolitan atlas database.